 A low quality box spring may last a few years, while a good quality one can last more than 20.
 Most will last around 8-10 years.
 Box springs therefore have a lifespan, they are not something that lasts forever and ever while you just change out the mattress that goes on top of it.

-Here are a few signs that your current box spring has passed its use by date:
+These are the main signs that your current box spring has passed its use-by date:

 - It makes a creaking or squeaking noise when weight or pressure is put on it